 Yet another factor distinguishing Red Hat and Ubuntu is their desktop environment.
 The default desktop environment for Ubuntu is called Unity.
-It was exclusively developed by Ubuntu’s parent company Canaconical Ltd. Unity is based on the GNU Network Object Model Environment (GNOME).
+It was exclusively developed by Ubuntu’s parent company, Canonical Ltd. Unity is based on the GNU Network Object Model Environment (GNOME).
 The latter is the default desktop environment for Red Hat Linux.

-These differences between Ubuntu and Red Hat with regard to desktop environment are purely from a visual perspective.
+These differences between Ubuntu and Red Hat OS with regard to desktop environments are purely from a visual perspective.
 These relatively minor variations are mainly from the point of view of the end user.

 13 Key Differences between Red Hat and Ubuntu